Gnagniko/BSCTradingBot/README.md

-# BSCSniper
+# Binance Smart Chain TradingBot

+## About The Project
+BSCTradingBot consists of 3 Bots Automated, Buy and Sell.

+Requirements:
+  - Bot only works for bsc tokens on pancakeswap
+  - Your need to have some wbnb in your wallet to use this bot

 ## Getting Started
-When you download the BSCSniper, you will find a config.json file.
+When you download the BSCTradingBot, you will find a config.json file.
 This is where you need to add the following data.
   - Wallet Address: your BSC wallet address (e.g., Metamask)
   - Private Key: your private key of your wallet address in hex, not the mnemonic phrase
   - Gas amount: amount of max gas to use per transaction.
 Recommended to leave at default.
   - Gasprice: max price of gas to use per transaction.
 Recommended to leave at default.

-To start BSCSniper double-click on main.exe file.
+To start BSCTradingBot double-click on main.exe file.

-## About The Project
-BSCSniper consists of 3 Bots Snipe, Buy and Sell.
-One can switch between Snipe and Buy but Sell Bot is always enabled.

-Requirements:
-  - Bot only works for bsc tokens on pancakeswap
-  - Your need to have some wbnb in your wallet to use this bot

-### Snipe Bot:
+### Automated Bot:
+Functionality: It listens to a telegram channel to get new tokens published on coinmarketcap.
+              Buys a token and monitors the price.
+              After setted conditions are reached it sells the token.

 inputs:
   - Token to buy address: The contract address of the token you want to snipe
   - Quantity: Amount of BNB you want to use for the trade (example: 0.02 means you want to buy the token for 0.02 BNB)